girish-kor/ChalBe/README.md

 **run**: Executes a script, with an option for AI to predict its runtime behavior and side-effects beforehand.

-**find-nl**: Finds files or directories using a natural language description, generating and executing a find command.
+**find**: Finds files or directories using a natural language description, generating and executing a find command.

 **net**: Runs basic network diagnostics (ping, curl) and gets AI-powered advice based on the output.